The Misunderstood Pickle

 Are there plans to put the information from the ExRx.net website into an app for the mobile device?
 Please do.
 I really enjoy ExRx.net.
 It was instrumental in my developing my knowledge of exercise and personal fitness.
 I've always hated not being able to take it with me to the gym due to generally crappy phone, plug-in, and broadband network support. :( Having this info in an app would resolve this for me.
 There are tons of other apps out there but nothing that compares.
 I'm looking forward to it.
 If I was a developer the exrx.net app would be one for the project board. :)

-We are currently working on a web app which will allow user to create and log workouts using our exercise library.
+In the future we hope to offer a web app which will allow user to create and log workouts using our exercise library.
 We're also planning on offering an API which will allow mobile app developers to license our exercise library.
 Thanks for your encouragement.

 As a personal trainer, I absolutely love your site, and use it as a resource all the time.
 I have a suggestion to make.
 Could you add a section of animations and instructions for foam rolling and other SMR techniques?
 That would make this site even more helpful!